-The biblical canon is the primary source for any knowledge of the God of heaven.
-Within its pages God reveals Himself with a triune identity.
-His divine nature cannot be fully understood without God the Holy Spirit, along with Jesus and the Father.
-When the Bible is studied attentively and listened to carefully this becomes apparent.
-This paper surveys and reviews the broad biblical testimony of one member of the Godhead, the Holy Spirit.
+Scripture is the primary source for any knowledge of the God of heaven-and it must be studied attentively and listened to carefully especially when studying the divine nature.
+Within its sacred pages God reveals Himself with a triune identity.
+The nature of the biblical God cannot be fully understood without God the HS, along with Jesus and the Father.

-God's personal plurality revealed in Scripture, presents one of the three persons within the divine Godhead as the Holy Spirit.
-When God incarnate, Jesus, came to earth people could walk with Him, hear His voice, touch Him, and see His footprints when He walked along the shore of the Sea of Galilee.
-However, the Holy Spirit doesn't leave footprints.
-Because He has never been incarnated as Jesus was, the Spirit is more inscrutable, making misunderstandings possible when trying to understand Him.
-For example, even after his baptism, Simon had to be sharply rebuked by Peter for his wrong thinking about the Holy Spirit (Acts 8).
-Ellen White is instructive:
+The divine personal plurality, seen throughout Scripture, presents One of the Three within the Godhead as the Holy Spirit.
+Because the Spirit has never been incarnated as Jesus was, He is more inscrutable, making misunderstandings and distortions possible when trying to understand Him.
+For example, even after his baptism (Acts 8), Simon had to be sharply rebuked by Peter for his wrong thinking about the Holy Spirit.
+Ellen White also reminds: